• Skip to primary navigation

 As per the traditional combination, I also made Aloo Roast.
 Everybody loved the whole combination and we loved the dal with rice and roti as well.
 This is one dal that will surely be done again!

 I simply followed Vaishali’s recipe for this dish and didn’t think about changing anything as I wanted to taste the authentic taste.
-Even though Amma doesn’t like cauliflower to be added in certain dishes, I did as its one of the winter vegetables and part of this recipe.
+Even though Amma doesn’t like cauliflower to be added to certain dishes, I did as it's one of the winter vegetables and part of this recipe.

 So I have Sai Bhaji from Sindhi Cuisine for the Regional dishes this week, where we just started Bm#100, week 1.